omarakamal/Ironbeers-Full-Stack-Lab/README.md

-### BONUS Iteration 16 | A random beer
+### BONUS Iteration 17 | A random beer

 In this iteration, you will work on the `RandomBeerPage` component in the `src/pages/RandomBeerPage.jsx`.

+Create an endpoint that returns a random beer from your database on each request.

-When the `RandomBeerPage` component is rendered on the `/random-beer` route, it should show a random beer retrieved from the Beers API.
-To get the data of a random beer, you need to make a `GET` request to the endpoint `https://ih-beers-api2.herokuapp.com/beers/random`.
+When the `RandomBeerPage` component is rendered on the `/random-beer` route, it should show a random beer retrieved from the Beers API using your newly created endpoint.
+Your endpoint should be at '/beers/random'

 <br>